shuup/shuup-guide/source/campaigns.rst

-1. Navigate to either the `Basket Campaigns` or `Catalog Campaigns` admin page by clicking `Basket Campaigns` or `Catalog Campaigns` under the `Campaigns` category from the Shoop Admin menu.
+1. Navigate to either the `Basket Campaigns` or `Catalog Campaigns` admin page by clicking `Basket Campaigns` or `Catalog Campaigns` under the `Campaigns` category from the Shuup Admin menu.

 .. image:: campaigns/basket-campaigns-menu.png